hariprasadr1hp/browser_ext/README.md

 ### Overview

 A browser extension to facilitate day-to-day tasks.
-Works only on chrome for now, but sooner will be extended to other browsers (_starting with firefox_)
+Works on both chrome-based and firefox browsers

 ### Usage